PrimalMyst/Books/codex/world-building/damage-system.md

 - **Chaos**: The entropy that seeks to unravel stabilized timelines
 - **Physical**: The baseline reality that anchors all other forces

-### Temporal Context
+### mystical Context
-The damage system reflects the post-Convergence world where Chronarchs must balance elemental mastery with understanding of primal forces, using temporal abilities to harmonize these opposing energies in pursuit of greater power and deeper understanding of reality's nature.
+The damage system reflects the post-Convergence world where mist-walkers must balance elemental mastery with understanding of primal forces, using mystical abilities to harmonize these opposing energies in pursuit of greater power and deeper understanding of reality's nature.

 ---

-This damage system provides both mechanical depth for character building and thematic coherence within ChronoMyst's temporal fantasy setting, ensuring that combat feels meaningful within the broader context of the game's lore and progression systems.
+This damage system provides both mechanical depth for character building and thematic coherence within MysticMyst's mystical fantasy setting, ensuring that combat feels meaningful within the broader context of the game's lore and progression systems.